Open-CSP/FlexForm/README.md

 Visit : https://www.open-csp.org/DevOps:Doc/FlexForm

 ### Changelog
+* 2.3.9 : Added honeypot when using recaptcha.
+Fixed an issue with single create and not using fields where noseo was not honored
 * 2.3.8 : Added optgroup support for select
 * 2.3.7 : Default to now parse every argument given to tokens and selects
 * 2.3.6 : FlexForm Secure JS changes